ridvanucdag/react-native-dynamic-icon-changer/README.md

 ## License

-MIT License.
+GNU GENERAL PUBLIC License.
 See the `LICENSE` file for more details.

 Rıdvan Üçdağ